Hao (Richard) Zhang (张皓)

-- [pinned] Introducing DS-Fusion (check out the fun video!), a discriminated diffusion based method to automatically generate an artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable.
+- [pinned] Introducing DS-Fusion (check out the fun video!), to be presented at ICCV 2023.
+It is a discriminated diffusion based method to automatically generate an artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable.

 - [pinned] A feature story from Amazon Science on my recent CHCCS Achievement Award and my work at Amazon.

-- [new] April 25, 2023: I am co-organizing the second workshop on Structural and Compositional Learning on 3D Data at CVPR 2023 in Vancouver.
-It is on Sunday, June 18.
-Please come and join us.
+- [new] June 18, 2023: Join us today for the second workshop on Structural and Compositional Learning on 3D Data at CVPR 2023 in Vancouver.

-- [new] March 29, 2023: I will be giving a keynote talk on "An Evolution of Learning Neural Implicit Representations for 3D Shapes" at Computational Visual Media (CVM) 2023.
+- [new] April 6, 2023: I delivered a keynote talk on "An Evolution of Learning Neural Implicit Representations for 3D Shapes" at Computational Visual Media (CVM) 2023.